Dog Bite Lawyer in Dallas

-We have some of the Best Dog Bite Lawyers in Dallas
+Why Choose Our Dog Bite Injury Lawyers in Dallas

 How Common Are Dog Bites in Dallas?

 Dog bites are all too common in the United States.
 According to the Insurance Information Institute (III), about 4.5 million people are bitten by dogs each year.
-In 2021 alone, nearly 18,000 dog bite claims were filed nationwide, costing home insurance providers almost $892 million in payouts.
+In 2023 alone, 19,062 dog bite claims were filed nationwide, costing home insurance providers almost $1,116 million in payouts.

-In that same year, there were 1,003 dog-bite claims filed in Texas, the third-highest number in the nation after California and Florida.
-The average cost of each claim was $39,884, and the total value of all claims filed reached $40 million.
+In that same year, 1,040 dog-bite claims were filed in Texas, the third-highest number in the nation after California and Florida.
+The average cost of each claim was $59,925, and the total value of all claims filed reached $62.3 million.
+If you are involved in a dog bite case, it is important to take steps to protect your health and legal rights after the attack.

 Postal workers and delivery drivers are particularly vulnerable to dog bites and attacks.
-According to the United States Postal Service (USPS), nearly 6,000 postal workers were attacked by dogs throughout the country in 2019.
-Forty postal workers were attacked by dogs in Dallas that year, the fifth-highest number of attacks of all cities in the country.
-If you were injured by a dog bite, don’t hesitate to talk with one of our dog bite attorneys today for free.
+According to the United States Postal Service (USPS), nearly 5,800 postal workers were attacked by dogs throughout the country in 2023.
+39 postal workers were attacked by dogs in Dallas that year, the seventh-highest number of attacks of all cities in the country.
+If a dog bite injures you, don’t hesitate to talk with one of our Dallas dog bite attorneys today for free.

 How Can a Dog Owner Be Held Responsible When Their Dog Attacks?

-In Texas, there are three main routes to holding a dog owners responsible for injuries caused by their pets: the “one-bite rule,” civil negligence, and criminal negligence.
+In Texas, there are three main routes to holding a dog’s owner responsible for injuries caused by their pets: the “one-bite rule,” civil negligence, and criminal negligence.
 This section addresses each route in turn.

 1. The “One-Bite Rule”